 At the beginning, no. But if you keep coming to the classes and progress, yes, you will get to practice and use a real Katana eventually – though we will start with an Iaito to keep things safe.
 In short: in due time, grasshopper.

 Are we going to do any Kumdo (Kendo) exercises?

 Why yes, that is great that you asked.
 There is this exercise called “Quick Steps” and it is a killer, killer exercise.
 Builds stamina, strength in the hands, forearms, back.
 Eventually we will do at least 100; but we will start with 10, as always.

 I have a motorcycle and a motorcycle club Brooklyn Easy Riders (AMA chartered RC) in NYC and I recently opened a New England chapter of it.
 I ride all year long and I turned in my last bike, a Triumph Tiger Explorer 2013 model in 2015 at 41K miles and gotten another Triumph Tiger Explorer XC 2014 model this past September.
 I ride a lot.
 I have ridden from Labrador City to Snowshoe mountains on my bike.
 And I have ridden almost all around this country (the stickers on the cases are places that I have ridden to and ridden in) and I find that riding a motorcycle and martial arts have a lot in common.
 As all motorcycle riders will agree, there is something about riding a motorcycle that comforts you, soothes you, brings you closer to nature.

-That is why I wanted to put the motorcycle pictures on the site.
-To bring it into conversation, to strike a common tone and to dive into - with interested parties - the realm of Motorcycle and the Zen of Riding :-) I'm serious, it is a kind of meditation; I rode 750 miles in one sitting I know it is!
+That is why I put motorcycle pictures on the site.
+To bring it into conversation, to strike a common tone and to dive into – with interested parties – the realm of Motorcycle and the Zen of Riding 🙂 I’m serious, it is a kind of meditation; I rode 750 miles in one sitting I know it is!

 Please don’t hesitate to ask questions via email, if they are informative I will post them up here with the answer so that others may benefit from it.